Caleb Johnson (linebacker, born July 14, 1998): Professional career

-At Miami's pro day, Johnson ran a 4.40 second 40-yard dash and also had 25 bench press repetitions.
 After going undrafted in the 2023 NFL draft, he signed with the New York Jets on May 5, 2023.
 He played in all four preseason games for the Jets, posting five solo tackles and eight assisted tackles.
 Johnson was waived on August 29 and signed to the team's practice squad the next day.
 He was released on September 12, 2023.

 Johnson was signed to the practice squad of the Pittsburgh Steelers on October 24, 2023.
 He was released shortly after on October 30, 2023.

 Johnson was signed to the Arizona Cardinals' practice squad on December 27, 2023.
 He was released on January 2, 2024.

 Johnson signed a futures contract with the Cleveland Browns on January 17, 2024.
 He was waived on July 24 and re-signed on August 1.
 He then played in all three preseason games for the Browns in 2024, recording eight solo tackles and six assisted tackles, before being waived on August 26, 2024.

 In November 2024, Johnson signed with the Arlington Renegades of the United Football League (UFL) for the 2025 UFL season.
 He played in all ten regular season games, starting two, for the Renegades in 2025, posting 19 tackles and one sack.

 Johnson was signed to the practice roster of the Montreal Alouettes of the Canadian Football League on August 5, 2025.
+He was promoted to the active roster on October 11, and dressed in one game for Montreal.
+He was placed on the one-game injured list on October 16, 2025.
+On March 31, 2026, Johnson was listed as being transferred to the status of retired.